 “Yes!” we scream.
 “Ohmycreator yes!
 That’s it!
 Sing it to me sista!”

 Then, we arrive at the solution, if there ever was one, and we think we somehow got lost in the weeds, somewhere along the line.
 We retrace our steps, we turn back two of three pages, then twenty to thirty, and we can’t find where we lost the point.
 “What did he say?” we ask, and we hate ourselves for asking that.
-We hate it, because it reveals us as one of those that don’t understand.
+We hate it, because it reveals us as one of those who don’t understand.
 It lowers our ego just a tad, but we know that that philosopher was onto something —in some form of English that we barely understood— that left us hanging off the cliff, because we just didn’t understand their proposed solution.
 Somehow or another they didn’t do anything but correctly identify the problem without attempting a solution.
 We didn’t exactly drop off the cliff with disappointment, but the philosopher didn’t quite help us off it either.
 Not in the manner we thought they would when they swam so close to our Sun.
 What happened?

 A scene from the television series Taxi captures this dilemma perfectly.
 In the scene, the character Latka is experiences a multiple personality disorder.
 Latka assumes a number of personalities in the episode, until he assumes another character’s persona.
 He assumes the Alex Reager characteristics, and he believes he’s Alex Reager in every way, shape, and form.
 Latka reaches a point, in this disorder, where he’s figured out a solution to all that ails Alex, and he says so in a counseling session.
 He does so by listing all the flaws with Alex’s character, flaws Alex confirms, until Latka states that he’s found a solution to all that ails this Alex persona.
 This captures Alex’s attention.
 “It was so simple!”
 Latka says with an anticipatory Alex goading him on.
 “It was staring me in the face the whole time!”
 To each progression, Alex nears the Latka character saying: “Yes, ohmycreator yes!” until the two are inches away from one another with Alex panting in anticipation.
 Much to Alex’s disappointment, Latka snaps out of the personality disorder just short of revealing the solution, and he turns back into Latka.
 At that point, Alex begins griping Latka by the face, screaming at him to go back to being Alex for one more minute when Latka says: “Alex you’re squeezing me!”